 - There are many jobs for creatives in themed-experience companies

 Weishar encourages creative recent graduates to look into the themed entertainment industry for potential jobs, as the companies employ thousands to work on their frequent, large-scale projects.
+Universal Orlando is estimating its new Epic Universe will create 14,000 jobs.
 Walt Disney Imagineering, the sector of The Walt Disney Company that creates its iconic theme parks, has more than 100 types of positions in its ranks alone.
 These positions include writers, lighting professionals, graphic designers, animators, programmers, producers and puppeteers.

 - The future of the industry is bright

 With the continuous expansions and profitability of theme parks, many retail and dining venues are also embracing what Weishar calls “the experience economy.”
 The term originated in the book The Experience Economy: Work Is Theater & Every Business a Stage, in which authors B. Joseph Pine II and James H. Gilmore write, “Future economic growth lies in the value of experiences and transformations — goods and services are no longer enough.”
 In short, as today’s consumers desire personal and memorable experiences when shopping, more businesses will turn to creating themed experiences.